Dear Miami Car Accident Lawyer:

 Next, you should hire an experienced personal injury law firm in Miami to investigate the accident, as well as defend and ultimately get your ticket dismissed.
 The mere fact you were cited with a violation does not mean that you are guilty of anything.

-Florida Statute §316.650 makes traffic citations like your inadmissible under most circumstances.
+Florida Statute §316.650 makes traffic citations like yours inadmissible under most circumstances.
 There are exceptions such as when they are used as evidence of fraud or perjury.

 Evidence such as witnesses, skid marks and the property damage to the vehicles involved need to be carefully investigated and preserved.
 That means the sooner you can retain a lawyer- they sooner he or she can begin developing your case.

 Thank you for your letter and we wish you a speedy recovery and best wishes in your pursuit of justice and car accident claim.

 Spencer Aronfeld aka Miami Car Accident Lawyer